• Home

 33. Ex gratia - As a favor.

-Explanation: Something done or given voluntarily, out of kindness or goodwill, without any legal obligation.
+Explanation: Something done or given voluntarily, out of kindness or goodwill, without legal obligation.

 34. Ex officio - By virtue of the office held.

-Explanation: By the authority or power granted to someone because of the position or office they hold.
+Explanation: By the authority or power granted to someone because of their position or office.

 35. Ex parte - Proceedings in the absence of the other party.